hakonko/QuizML/README.md

 ```

 ## Work in progress
-- Create your own user and keep track of your curriculum status
-- Save and revive quizzes
 - Status bar and Inspera-inspired progress bar
 - Backend: create new questions and edit old ones